Travelling to Lake Como

 Bellinzona

-Generally, you can purchase bus tickets at tobacconists, bars, and hotel receptions.
+Bus tickets can be purchased at tobacconists, bars, and hotel receptions.

 Tip: You are strongly advised to purchase your bus tickets before boarding a bus.

-You can pay for a ticket on the bus, but this is more expensive and is dependent on the bus driver having enough change and usually at their discretion.
+You can pay for a ticket on the bus, but this is more expensive and dependent on the bus driver having enough change, usually at their discretion.

 Urban Line Bus Services